mamontalvan/lessons-from-monolith/README.md

 Over time, the system continued to grow but its architecture never evolved.

-New regulations, business requirements, and features were continuously added to the same codebase.
+New business requirements, and features were continuously added to the same codebase.

 Instead of introducing architectural boundaries, new logic was often implemented directly inside existing modules.